wutaosamuel/python_scripts/rename_git/README.md

     -r, --rename    rename files with --number
-    -p, --prefix    add extra characteristic on the start of file name, default is _ -s, --suffix    add extra characteristic on the end of file name, default is _
+    -p, --prefix    add extra characteristic on the start of file name, default is _ -s, --suffix    add extra characteristic on the end of file name, default is _ -d, --delete    delete first or last characteristics with -s or -p flag